 Signs of carpet beetle

 Carpet beetles can be extremely hard to spot.
-Living under floorboards or in vents or hide in cracks and crevices in carpets, furniture, clothing, and other textiles.
+They live under floorboards or in vents, or hide in cracks and crevices in carpets, furniture, clothing, and other textiles.

 The adults can fly and lay up to 100 eggs at a time – meaning that an infestation can take hold in a relatively short space of time... but it’s the larvae from the eggs that do the damage, so you won’t necessarily spot a carpet beetle itself, but the trail of devastations they leave behind.